News and Events

 SUCCESS STORIES

-Celebrating Construction Month with BCCWITT Career Advancement Bursary Recipients: Meet Jade
+Celebrating Construction Month with BCCWITT Career Advancement Bursary Recipients: Meet Hannah

 We are celebrating #BCConstructionMonth2024 with the British Columbia Construction Association by introducing you to some of the recipients of the BCCWITT Career Advancement Bursary, which provides funding for equity priority tradespeople of all genders who are facing barriers in advancing in their trades journey, to help them access training, tools, certifications, networking, and educational opportunities.
-Today we’re congratulating Jade, who will be going to school for 4th year Carpentry: Good luck with getting your Red Seal, Jade!
+Electrician Hannah will be using the funding for 2nd Year Electrical training: We hope you enjoy your time at school!